mie-lab/geospatial_optimal_transport/README.md

 ### Training models

 -----------------
 **NOTE**: The purpose of this repo is to demonstrate an *evaluation* framework.
 The goal is not to develop **new** superior models for bike sharing or other applications.
-Thus, the predictions themselves do not matter much and were only created to demonstrate the framework on new data.
+Thus, the predictions themselves do not matter much and were mainly created to demonstrate the framework on realistic data.
 We provide our outputs [here](data_submission/predictions/).
 The following instructions are only necessary to retrain the models.

 -----------------